FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 Objectives
 .. ----------

 ..
-By the end of this tutorial, you will be able to
+At the end of this tutorial, you will be able to

 ..
 1. Understand basic structure of a LaTeX document, its various document
 ..    classes and loading packages that add new features to the LaTeX system.